 Fully furnish when the target tenant values move-in convenience; partially furnish when the tenant pool is longer-stay or brings their own items.

-Fully furnished units can work well for young professionals, expats, students and tenants relocating for work.
-They reduce the friction of moving in and can help a unit stand out.
-But full furnishing adds cost and future replacement responsibility.
-The landlord should expect wear and choose items accordingly.
+Fully furnished units work well for young professionals, expats, students and relocating tenants - they cut the friction of moving in and can help a unit stand out.
+But full furnishing adds cost and future replacement responsibility - the landlord should expect wear and choose items accordingly.

 Partially furnished units can suit families or longer-term tenants who already own furniture.
-They may prefer space and flexibility.
 The landlord should check demand in the building and area before deciding.
-Furnishing should follow tenant pool, not a generic rule.

 Which furnishing choices improve photos and viewings?

-Clean layout, natural light, neutral colours, practical storage and uncluttered rooms usually improve listing photos more than expensive decor.
+Clean layout, natural light, neutral colours, practical storage and uncluttered rooms beat expensive decor in listing photos.

 What should landlords avoid when furnishing?